volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 console.log(sum(1, 2, 3));
 ```

-Basically, we just create a new function that executes curried.
+Basically, we just create a new function that runs curried.

 ## When Do We Need Currying?

-After learning the concept a bit, we may wonder why do we even need this thingy?
+After learning the concept a bit, we might wonder why we need this thing at all?

 Does it really bring any benefits?

-The answer is simple - **yes, it does**.
+The answer is simple - **Yes, it does**.

-When we need to call a function with the same or almost the same parameters a few times, it can become handy to have a partial function with a pre-defined argument.
+When we need to call a function with the same or almost the same parameters a few times, it can become handy to have a partial function with a predefined argument.

-For example, if we are building a website where users can buy a subscription, we may want to include some discounts for specific users that need to be taken into account when calculating the total price to pay.
+For example, if we are creating a website where users can buy a subscription, we might want to include some discounts for certain users that need to be taken into account when calculating the total price to be paid.

-Imagine having a function called **calculateTotalPrice** that shows the total price:
+Imagine having a function called **calculateTotalPrice** that displays the total price:

 ```javascript
 const discountTypes = {